 The Physical Therapist Assistant Program (PTA) adheres to the College's documented policies and procedures.
-There are instances, however, when the PTA Program has established its own policies and procedures in order to ensure patient safety.
+There are instances, however, when the PTA Program has established its own policies and procedures to ensure patient safety.
 Students must be knowledgeable about their rights and responsibilities within the PTA Program and the College.
-Every student is advised to become familiar with the Physical Therapist Assistant Program Student Handbook & Clinical Handbook, Union County College Student Handbook, the Union County College Catalog and other college publications.
-Please note that all new students are required to show proof of COVID-19 vaccination proof before the start of classes.
+Every student is advised to become familiar with the Physical Therapist Assistant Program Student Handbook & Clinical Handbook, UCNJ Student Handbook, the UCNJ Catalog, and other college publications.
+Please note that all new students are required to show proof of COVID-19 vaccination proof before the start of their clinical experiences.

-LEARNING OUTCOMES
+PROGRAM OUTCOMES

-The Physical Therapist Assistant Program curriculum is designed to prepare highly qualified, entry level licensed physical therapist assistants who:
+The Physical Therapist Assistant Program curriculum is designed to prepare highly qualified, entry-level licensed physical therapist assistants who:

-- 1. Deliver safe, appropriate, and effective patient care to the clients under the direction and supervision of a physical therapist within the scope of PTA practice. - 2.
-Communicate effectively with patients, family, and colleagues. - 3.
-Utilize human, fiscal and system resources appropriately to provide efficient, ethical physical therapy service. - 4.
-Demonstrate professionalism, accountability, integrity and cultural competence in all responsibilities of the physical therapist assistant. - 5.
-Contribute to the continuous improvement of the profession by actively pursuing career development activities.
+- 1. Demonstrate the ability to deliver safe, appropriate, and effective interventions to the populations they serve under the direction and supervision of a physical therapist within the scope of PTA practice. - 2.
+Demonstrate the ability to communicate appropriately and educate the populations they serve. - 3.
+Contribute to the continuous improvement of the profession by actively pursuing career development activities. - 4.
+Utilize human, fiscal, and system resources appropriately to provide efficient and ethical physical therapy service. - 5.
+Demonstrate professionalism, accountability, integrity, and cultural competence in all duties associated with being a physical therapist assistant.